 This island is situated inside the tropical vegetation and is a private one in Seychelles.
-On this island you will get all the privacy and even WiFi!
-Thus, you can have some pleasant time in the jacuzzi and spend some cozy time with your partner.
+On this island, you will get all the privacy and even WiFi!
+Thus, you can have a pleasant time in the jacuzzi and spend some cosy time with your partner.

 Best For: Sightseeing, water sports, photography